Satyendra Nath Bose: Bose–Einstein statistics

 While presenting a lecture at the University of Dhaka on the theory of radiation and the ultraviolet catastrophe, Bose intended to show his students that the contemporary theory was inadequate, because it predicted results not in accordance with experimental results.

 In the process of describing this discrepancy, Bose for the first time took the position that the Maxwell–Boltzmann distribution would not be true for microscopic particles, where fluctuations due to Heisenberg's uncertainty principle will be significant.
 Thus he stressed the probability of finding particles in the phase space, each state having volume h^{3}, and discarding the distinct position and momentum of the particles.
+Bose's key departure was to treat light quanta as particles in a one-particle phase space divided into elementary cells of volume h^{3}.
+His probability law for distributing the quanta among those cells implied a new kind of statistical dependence between light quanta, a feature often described as their indistinguishability, and yielded Planck's law without recourse to classical electrodynamics.

 Bose adapted this lecture into a short article called "Planck's Law and the Hypothesis of Light Quanta" and sent it to Albert Einstein with the following letter: